yalalasudhanshuvarma/RFID-Bus-Identification-for-Visually-Impaired/README.md

         // Additional tag checks...
     }
 }
-###System Workflow
+System Workflow
-- Tag Detection: The RFID reader scans for bus tags.
+Tag Detection: The RFID reader scans for bus tags.
-- Match Verification: The system matches the scanned tag with predefined tag IDs.
+Match Verification: The system matches the scanned tag with predefined tag IDs.
-- Output Display: Upon a match:
+Output Display: Upon a match:
-- The destination displays on the LCD.
+The destination displays on the LCD.
-- The corresponding LED lights up to indicate detection.
+The corresponding LED lights up to indicate detection.
-- Invalid Tag Handling: If no match is found, it displays "Invalid Card."
+Invalid Tag Handling: If no match is found, it displays "Invalid Card."
--Example Output
+Example Output
--Valid Tag: Displays "Bus going to [Destination]" and activates the corresponding LED.
+Valid Tag: Displays "Bus going to [Destination]" and activates the corresponding LED.
--Invalid Tag: Displays "Invalid Card."
+Invalid Tag: Displays "Invalid Card."
--Future Improvements
+Future Improvements
--Audio Announcements: Implement audio output for detected destinations.
+Audio Announcements: Implement audio output for detected destinations.
--Dynamic Updates: Integrate a database to update bus schedules and routes.
+Dynamic Updates: Integrate a database to update bus schedules and routes.
--Driver Alerts: Notify drivers of visually impaired passengers waiting at the station.
+Driver Alerts: Notify drivers of visually impaired passengers waiting at the station.